New social media sites, like TikTok and Vero, are springing up and attracting millions of users like never before.

 Pinterest has become a very popular social bookmarking tool for saving ideas and finding creative inspiration when it comes to everything from cooking to DIY home projects, vacation ideas, interior design, business and everything in between.
 With an audience predominantly consisting of adult women, this social media platform is also often cited as a crucial part of the product discovery journey.

 Who’s on Pinterest (and Why): With over 320 million monthly users, Pinterest boasts one of the most concentrated audiences of women amongst all social media sites.
-Nearly 80% of their users are female, with a heavy concentration amongst Millennials.
+Nearly 80% of their users are female, with a heavy concentration amongst millennials.

-The Content that Works Best on Pinterest: Vertically-formated images do best on this platform, due largely to the browsing experience users are presented with.
+The Content that Works Best on Pinterest: Vertically-formatted images do best on this platform, due largely to the browsing experience users are presented with.
 Polished imagery with clear copy that conveys what the Pinner will see if they click through performs best.
 Numbers, lists, and quotes should be a big part of your strategy here.
 And don’t forget to consider keywords and search terms in your imagery.

 You Should Prioritize Pinterest if: Your audience consists predominantly of adult women, your business is related to lifestyle, fashion, decorating, or DIY.

-Who’s on Snapchat (and Why): Young adults between the ages of 18 and 24 make up a massive 78% of active users who partake in the platform’s over 14 Billion daily video views.
+Who’s on Snapchat (and Why): Young adults between the ages of 18 and 24 make up a massive 78% of active users who partake in the platform’s over 14 billion daily video views.
 Users tend to skew slightly more toward females, with the majority accessing the app daily.

 The Content that Works Best on Snapchat: Video-driven storytelling.
 If you have a knack for creating compelling (usually selfie-style) short videos that can entertain & educate a young audience, then Snapchat is a no brainer platform for you to form connections with your customers.